Responsible Paleo-Style Nutrition

-Why Paleo Nutrition?
+Why Paleo-style Nutrition?

-Paleo-style nutrition focuses on foods that humans have been eating (and digesting) for tens of thousands of years.
-Our digestive tracts are set up to digest and absorb proteins, fats and carbohydrates from fruits, vegetables and roots most optimally.
-As humans have only been cultivating grains for a small period of our history (about 10,000 years) the majority of us do not digest carbohydrates from grains well.
+Paleo-style nutrition focuses on foods that humans have been eating and digesting for thousands of years.
+Our digestive tracts are set up to digest and absorb protein, fat, and carbohydrates from fruits, vegetables, and roots most optimally.
+As humans have only been cultivating grains for a small period of our history of about 10,000 years, most of us do not digest carbohydrates from grains well.

-As we start to feed the wrong types of microbes in our human “microbiome”, a condition known as dysbiosis develops in which there are more “unfriendly” types of gut flora than “friendly”.
+As we start to feed the wrong types of microbes in our human “microbiome,” a condition known as dysbiosis develops in which there are more “unfriendly” types of gut flora than “friendly.”
 Using a tree metaphor, the roots of a plant are similar to the human digestive tract.

 It is through our digestive tract that we absorb nutrients and water.
-Our intestines, like a plant’s roots have to have an appropriate balance of microbes in the soil that we interact with in a symbiotic way.
-In an ideal world, we provide nutrients to our “friendly” gut flora and these microbes produce vital nutrients for us.
+Like a plant’s roots, our intestines have to have an appropriate balance of microbes in the soil that we interact with symbiotically.
+We provide nutrients to “friendly” gut flora in an ideal world, and these microbes produce vital nutrients.

-Symptoms of inappropriate reactions can be allergies, asthma, skin conditions, digestive issues, pain and arthritis.
-In the worst care scenario, our immune systems begin to react to our own tissues, producing an auto-immune reaction, such as Rheumatoid Arthritis, Lupus, Multiple Sclerosis, Fibromyalgia, Hashimotos or Grave’s Disease or the thyroid gland and many others.
-When our immune systems are busy fighting the “wrong” battles, they cannot be as attentive to the threats that are real.
-Therefore, dysbiosis also leads to increased risk of long-term infections such as Chronic Fatigue Syndrome and Chronic Lyme and increased risk of cancer.
+Symptoms of inappropriate reactions can be allergies, asthma, skin conditions, digestive issues, pain, and arthritis.
+In the worst care scenario, our immune systems begin to react to our own tissues, producing an auto-immune reaction, like Rheumatoid Arthritis, Lupus, Multiple Sclerosis, Fibromyalgia, Hashimoto’s, Grave’s Disease, thyroid gland issues, and many others.
+When our immune systems are busy fighting the “wrong” battles, they cannot be as attentive to real threats.
+Therefore, dysbiosis also leads to an increased risk of Chronic Fatigue Syndrome, Lyme Disease, and Cancer.

-Components of a well-balanced Paleo nutrition plan
+Components of a Well-balanced Paleo Plan

 Does eating paleo mean that you eat bacon at every meal?
 No. Well-balanced Paleo nutrition actually relies quite a bit on plant foods for fats and roughage.